MOSCOW, Sept. 14 (UPI) -- Relatively unknown Viktor Zubkov was overwhelmingly approved Friday as Russia's new prime minister.

 Zubkov, who formally assumes office after Putin signs a decree, is expected within the week to nominate new ministers and to propose changes in federal offices, Itar-Tass reported.

-Communist party leader Gennady Zyuganov refused to back Zubkov, saying Friday's approval looked more "like a commando operation than a democratic vote."
+Communist party leader Gennady Zyuganov refused to back Zubkov, saying Friday's approval looked more "like a commando operation than a

 |Liveleak on Facebook|